imixs/imixs-saga/README.md

 ### The Imixs-Admin Client

-In the developer mode the service prvides an additional admin service.
+In the developer mode the service provides an additional admin service.
 The [Imixs-Admin Client](http://www.imixs.org/doc/administration.html) is a web tool to administrate a running instance of the Imixs-Workflow Engine.
 The Imixs-Admin tool is automatically deployed when running Imixs-Microservice based on the official Docker Container.

 <img src="https://github.com/imixs/imixs-microservice/raw/master/screen_imixs-admin-client-01.png" width="800" />